 - Students who are already in the U S. may continue to apply after the deadline dates

 - F-1 international students must submit a completed Albany State University admissions application with required documents.

-- Send a non-refundable application fee of $20.00 (U.S.), made payable to the Albany State University, with the applications for admission. ($25 if applying online) The application fee can be paid by credit card, by an electronic check drawn on a U.S. bank, or with a bank draft or money order, payable in U.S. dollars to Albany State University.
+- The application fee ($25) can be paid by credit card, by an electronic check drawn on a U.S. bank, or with a bank draft or money order, payable in U.S. dollars to Albany State University.
 Applications will not be processed without the application fee.

 - Request official copies of high school, secondary school, and post-secondary school records to be sent directly to the Office of International Education.
 Any non-American style transcript needs to be translated into English and course-by-course evaluated by a credential evaluation service such as Josef Silny & Associates or WES.
 In lieu of high school graduation, a GED with satisfactory scores is acceptable.

 - List of Professional Academic Credential Evaluation Agencies

 - Association of International Credential Evaluators, Inc. (AICE)